MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v17-v18.md

     ```

     In a single tenant deployment, this command mounts the tenant automatically.
 For more information, see [Connecting a Server Instance to a Database](../administration/connect-server-to-database.md).

+2. If you want to use the legacy permission sets, set the `UserPermissionSetsFromExtensions` setting to `false`.

+    ```powershell
+    Set-NavServerConfiguration -ServerInstance <BC18 server instance> -KeyName "UsePermissionSetsFromExtensions" -KeyValue false
+    ```

 2. Disable task scheduler on the server instance for purposes of upgrade.